YetiZen™

 Shanna Tellerman

-She has over seven years of experience working in the video game and emerging serious games industry with a focus on breaking down the barriers for creative development in 3D environments.
+Shanna Tellerman, a partner at Google Ventures, has over seven years of experience working in the video game and emerging serious games industry with a focus on breaking down the barriers for creative development in 3D environments.
+This shows at her time with Autodesk as Product Line Manager.

 Shanna has experience in a variety of roles including her initial involvement as visionary, product manager and designer, focused on user-centered design and research in game development, through to her role as CEO focused on all levels execution in the company from the product roadmap to business development.